fontys-intersect/fontys-intersect-2020/bestpractices/errorhandling.md

 - [Airquality](cases/airquality#Vulnerabilities)

-If If there’s an error, the error messages display very little to no information.
+If there's an error, the error messages display very little to no information.
 This is very inconvenient to both the user and the developer because nobody can see what went wrong.

 - [Smartscreen](cases/smartscreen#Vulnerabilities)